synrc/n2o/README.md

 Erlang version
 --------------

 We don't accept any reports of problems with ESL or Ubuntu packaging.
 We do support only Erlang built from sources, built with kerl or installed on Mac with brew.
+If you have problems with your favourite Erlang package for your OS, please report issues to package maintainer.

 Support
 -------